-- STEM courses offered are part of Project Lead The Way: Design and Modeling, and Computer Science for Innovators and Making - Technical Education Courses with high school credit: Woodworking 1 and Home Maintenance - Virtual courses are offered in game development, fashion design, and career exploration
+- STEM courses offered are part of Project Lead The Way: Design and Modeling, and Computer Science for Innovators and Making. - Technical Education Courses with high school credit: Woodworking 1 and Home Maintenance.

-The professional development provided to staff to assist staff with delivering academic and career planning services to pupils in grades 6 to 8.
+3. The professional development provided to staff to assist staff with delivering academic and career planning services to pupils in grades 6 to

-Staff supporting the Academic & Career Planning program are provided training on scheduled days during the academic year as well as summer professional development opportunities based upon program goals and needs.
-Bi-weekly collaborative time is provided for school counselors to connect with classroom teachers to support ACP.
+Staff supporting the program are provided training on scheduled days during the academic year as well as summer time as arranged.
+Bi-weekly Tuesday provide collaborative time for school counselors to connect with classroom teachers to support ACP.

-How the education for employment program will meet the requirements of s. $\underline{121.02}$ (1) (m), Stats.
+4. How the education for employment program will meet the requirements of s.
+121.02 (1) (m), Stats.